RayHightower/RayHightower.com/_posts/2015-11-16-parallella-in-5-minutes-rubyconf-2015.markdown

 * [Parallella Quick Start Guide](/blog/2014/07/07/parallella-quick-start-guide-with-gotchas/)
 * [Parallella Site](http://parallella.org/)

 Doing something interesting with Parallella?
-Then you are cordially invited to [dash me a message](/contact).
-If there's a good fit, my team and I might invite you to present at [ChicagoRuby](http://chicagoruby.org)!
+Feel free to [dash me a message](/contact).
+If there's a good fit, you might be invited to present at [ChicagoRuby](http://chicagoruby.org)!